 - To support the development of the ESR's individual research projects by consolidating their disciplinary and transdisciplinary theoretical and methodological standpoints. - To map the evolution of the RE-DWELL network and its position in the field of housing studies

-Analyse different research approaches to housing in terms of research aims, theoretical backgrounds and methods (interdisciplinarity, transdisciplinarity, etc.) Analyse the research project of a peer and make recommendations for improvement.
+Analyse different research approaches to housing in terms of research aims, theoretical backgrounds and methods (interdisciplinarity, transdisciplinarity, etc.)

 Programme: